-I once got so drunk on straight vodka at my best friend's family Christmas party that I threw up in front of his mom, threw up next to my mom's car, threw up on my doorstep, and, finally, painted my own bed with vomit and slept in it all night.
+I once got so pissed on straight vodka at my best friend's family Christmas do that I threw up in front of his mum, threw up next to my mum's car, threw up on my doorstep and, finally, painted my own bed with sick and slept in it all night.
 Point being: I'm trying to give up drinking this year.

-At the time of writing, I've managed about four months—and it's been OK so far, if not a little alienating at times.
-The feeling of loneliness sobriety can cause is no more acutely felt than at the tail end of any earthly cycle around the sun.
-As soon as it gets dark before the day is over, all anyone wants to do is drink.
-In pubs, at home, at work Christmas parties, and family get-togethers —almost every other day there's a social situation laced with the rosy-cheeked brilliance of booze.
+At the time of writing I've managed about four months – and it's been OK so far, if not a little alienating at times.
+The feeling of loneliness sobriety can cause is no more acutely felt than at the tail end of any earthly cycle around the sun: as soon as it gets dark before home-time, all anyone wants to do is drink.
+In pubs, at home, at work Christmas parties and family get-togethers – almost every other day there's a social situation laced with the rosy-cheeked brilliance of booze.
 And even though I know I'm doing better this way, I miss it.

 I'm not the only one having a booze-free Christmas.
-According to research conducted by Populus in 2017, a third (37 percent) of Brits stayed sober at Christmas parties, while 16 percent of 25- to 34-year-olds didn't drink at all throughout December and 57 percent of 18- to 24-year-olds consciously chose to avoid alcohol at parties.
+According to research conducted by Populus in 2017, a third (37 percent) of Brits stayed sober at Christmas parties, while 16 percent of 25 to 34-year-olds didn't drink at all throughout December and 57 percent of 18 to 24-year-olds consciously chose to avoid alcohol at parties.
 The story is much the same this year, with over 25 percent of young people identifying as "non drinkers" in a report by the science journal BMC Public Health.
-Motivations vary, of course, but the fact that one in four (26 percent) have regretted something we've done at a work Christmas party after getting too drunk might explain the December drop-off.
+Motivations vary, of course, but the fact that one in four of us (26 percent) have regretted something we've done at a work Christmas party after getting too pissed might explain the December drop-off.

 Given my opening anecdote, it is perhaps unsurprising that I can relate.
-One winter work party, I ended up ripping my pants completely off, berating the CEO, throwing up in a lift in front of my manager, and ultimately being found crawling along a hotel hallway half naked.
-So, as someone who inherently relates alcohol to winter time, I wondered: What is a sober Christmas going to be like?
+One winter work party, I ended up ripping my trousers completely off, berating the CEO, throwing up in a lift in front of my manager and ultimately being found crawling along a hotel hallway half naked.
+So, as someone who inherently relates alcohol to winter time, I wondered: what is a sober Christmas going to be like?

-"My first sober Christmas was probably more challenging than most, as it was my brother's wedding on December 27—right between Christmas and New Year—so I had two days staying at an amazingly posh hotel, surrounded by wonderful family and friends, everyone except for me was getting drunk and merry around the fireplace," says Jon Turner, who's been sober for over three years and runs a sobriety blog called SoberPunks.
-"I learned an invaluable lesson from that experience: Tell people you're on antibiotics.
+"My first sober Christmas was probably more challenging than most, as it was my brother's wedding on the 27th of December – right between Christmas and New Year – so I had two days staying at an amazingly posh hotel, surrounded by wonderful family and friends, everyone except for me getting twatted and merry around the fireplace," says Jon Turner, who's been sober for over three years and runs a sobriety blog called SoberPunks.
+"I learned an invaluable lesson from that experience: say you're on antibiotics.
 Yep.
 Lie your way through that shit.
-If they're as drunk as my family were, they won't even remember your ridiculous fabrications."
+If they're as drunk as my family were, they won't even remember your cheeky fabrications."

 Even if you're prepped and ready to lie, temptation is always there during the Christmas period.

 "It's ingrained in us that celebrating equals alcohol," says Racheal.
-"I think there's also a lot of pressure on people to be having 'the best time ever' at Christmas, to match up to the fake families on advertisements."
+"I think there's also a lot of pressure on people to be having 'the best time ever' at Christmas, to match up to the fake families on adverts that don't exist."

-"The whole country is in the habit of getting plastered around Christmas time—and the retailers know this, so they take advantage by ensuring the advertisements in between The Snowman and Merry Christmas, Mr. Bean are crammed full of store deals on Smirnoff, and money off of Baileys," adds Jon.
+"The whole country is in the habit of getting spangled at Christmas – and the retailers know this, so they take advantage by ensuring the adverts in between The Snowman and Merry Christmas, Mr Bean are crammed full of Tesco deals on Smirnoff, and money off Baileys at Morrisons," adds Jon.

 Last year, I drank through the entire run-up to Christmas, reaching a crescendo on the big day itself.
 Because what else is there to do?

-That's all well and good, but what to do about the friends who take offense at your decision not to drink?
-Those people who need you to sink eight pints on Christmas Eve to legitimize their sinking of eight pints on Christmas Eve?
+That's all well and good, but what to do about the friends who take offence at your decision not to drink?
+Those people who need you to sink eight pints on Christmas Eve to legitimise their sinking of eight pints on Christmas Eve?

-"Further to my previous guidance of lying to everyone, I have one nugget of solid-gold advice I call 'playing the tape forward,'" adds Jon.
-"When it gets near Christmas party season, and you start telling yourself that 'a couple won't hurt,' or 'fuck it—I'll have a night on the pop and then go back to sobriety tomorrow,' all you need to do is picture how you'll feel when you wake up tomorrow—the empty wallet, the carpet mouth, the thirstiness, and the headaches."
+"Further to my previous guidance of lying to everyone, I have one nugget of solid-gold advice I call 'playing the tape forwards'," adds Jon.
+"When it gets near Christmas party season, and you start telling yourself that 'a couple won't hurt', or 'fuck it – I'll have a night on the pop and then go back to sobriety tomorrow', all you need to do is picture how you'll feel when you wake up tomorrow: the empty wallet, the carpet mouth, the thirstiness and the headaches."

-Racheal says it's a matter of perspective: "What you've usually missed out on is bullshit, repetitive conversations, lost hours, belongings, and hangovers.
-You'll gain tons more time, more energy, and better tolerance for the challenging family times."
+Racheal says it's a matter of perspective: "What you've usually missed out on are bullshit, repetitive conversations, lost hours, belongings and hangovers.
+You'll gain loads more time, more energy and better tolerance for the challenging family times."